degreepath/catalog-differ/over-time-md/english.req.md

 ##  Requirements for the Graduation Major

-Level I  |
+Level I  |  1.00
 ---|---

 ENGL 185

 |  Literary Studies  |
 Level II  1  |
-Select one from each of the following areas:  |
+Select one from Cross-Cultural Studies, one from Literary History, and one from either Cross-Disciplinary studies or Genre:  |
 Cross-cultural studies  |  1.00

 ENGL 200